Modeling the Saturation of the Bell Instability using Hybrid Simulations: Hybrid Simulations

 We initialize the simulation box with $4$ particles per cell for both background gas particles and CRs.
 Finally, electrons are assumed to behave like a perfect fluid with adiabatic index of 5/3 \citep[see, e.g.,][]{caprioli+18}.

-We checked the convergence of our results as a function of particle per cell, space/time resolution, and box size, finding that the minimum required box size must be larger than at least one CR gyroradius in the initial magnetic field.
+We checked the convergence of our results as a function of number of particles per cell, space/time resolution, and box size, finding that the minimum required box size must be larger than at least one CR gyroradius in the initial magnetic field.
+Since it is notoriously difficult to deal with hot (i.e., subsonic) distributions close to open boundaries, for hot CR distributions we consider much larger computational boxes and perform our saturation analysis only in the center of the box, effectively avoiding any boundary effect.